pietrosantoleri/staggered_did/README.md

 - `scripts/1.staggered_did_analysis.do` contains the DID estimations and produces two event-study plots for different time-horizons which will be saved in the folder `output`.

+As several of these user-written packages have been developed recently, it is worth checking for updates by changing `global downloads 0` into `global downloads 1` in `scripts/0.run_file.do`.
+This will automatically update all packages.